 How Camsurf is Standing Up to Bullies

-Our aim at Camsurf is to create a bully-free and family-friendly environment that is welcoming to all.
+Our aim at Camsurf is to create a bully-free environment that is welcoming to all.
 As part of that mission we are taking a stand against cyberbullies by implementing various schemes to catch bullies and bar them from our service.
 We employ a team of moderators who monitor the chat platform for nudity, inappropriate behavior, and signs of bullying.
 All of our moderators undergo a course in understanding online bullying and how to spot the signs of someone who is being bullied.
 We are also implementing a series of informative articles and guides to help any victims of bullying and to educate our users to spot the signs of bullying.
-By taking these steps we will create the safest and friendliest Chatroulette platform online.
+By taking these steps we will create a sefer and friendlier random video chat platform online.

 Camsurf Safespace Community Questions